junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I don't know!
 Something is wrong with that time, I think probably too many Weeping Angels there, the time flux is all scrambled."
 The Doctor finishes with the fire extinguisher, changing to use his sonic screwdriver, beaming at the blue box the same way he pointed at the cherub statues earlier.

 "And what's the deal with that blue box?"
 Dean peeks through the door, finding the inside is just the same spacious control room he was in moments ago.
 He walks around it, staring at the letters "Police Box" on top of the door.
-The inside is the time-traveling spaceship he fancied, but the outside just looks like a very English-looking police phone box from 50s, can barely fit two grown men.
+The inside is the time-traveling spaceship he fancied, but the outside just looks like a very English-looking police phone box from 50s, which can barely fit two grown men.
 Dean can't say he's not disappointed.
 "It's smaller on the outside."

 The Doctor rolls his eyes.
 "That's a first, people usually say 'bigger on the inside'."